RPG Real Estate: Manga

+Written and illustrated by Chiyo Kenmotsu, RPG Real Estate began serialization in Houbunsha's seinen manga magazine Manga Time Kirara Carat on July 27, 2018.
+The series ended serialization on October 27, 2023.

 Anime

 An anime television series adaptation was announced on February 26, 2021.
 The series is animated by Doga Kobo and directed by Tomoaki Koshida, with screenplays by Yoshiko Nakamura, character designs by Motohiro Taniguchi, and music composed by Makoto Miyazaki.
-It aired from April 6 to June 22, 2022 on AT-X and other networks.
+It aired from April 6 to June 22, 2022, on AT-X and other networks.
 The opening theme song is "Make Up Life!" by Honoka Inoue, Hina Kino, Natsumi Kawaida, and Manaka Iwami, while the ending theme song is "Awesome!" by Maneki Kecak.
 Crunchyroll has licensed the series.